melroy89/melroy-blog/content/posts/2021-01-05-new-server-setup-linux-part-2.md

 # recommended default congestion control is htcp
 net.ipv4.tcp_congestion_control = htcp

+# recommended default for hosts with jumbo frames enabled
+# will prevent block hole, and have no impact on other TCP connections.
+# We will not use jumbo frames for now
+#net.ipv4.tcp_mtu_probing=1

 # The default queuing discipline to use for network devices.
 net.core.default_qdisc = fq

 # The maximum number of packets queued in received state
 net.core.netdev_max_backlog = 30000

-# Timeout closing of TCP connections after 7 seconds.
+# Timeout closing of TCP connections after 30 seconds.
-net.ipv4.tcp_fin_timeout = 7
+net.ipv4.tcp_fin_timeout = 30

 # Avoid falling back to slow start after a connection goes idle.
 net.ipv4.tcp_slow_start_after_idle = 0